 After checking in, we headed to Lyndhurst for a little wander and then back to the hotel for our dinner reservation at 7pm.

 Before dinner, we had a glass of AR Lenoble champagne and nibbles in the hotel bar, while perusing the menu.

 Then we headed into the restaurant run by head chef Gavin Barnes.

-Finally for desert, I had a bitter chocolate bavarois, melted barley and chestnut ice cream, which was amazing.
+Finally, for dessert, I had a bitter chocolate bavarois, malted barley and chestnut ice cream, which was amazing.
 Laura went for a white peach compote, with white chocolate pecan crumble and blackberry sorbet.

-Where possible, TerraVina use organic, free range produce sourced locally, and the menu changes regularly.
+Where possible, Spot in the Woods use organic, free-range produce sourced locally, and the menu changes regularly.
 It was a delicious meal and the wines were incredible.

 After a good sleep in a very comfortable bed, we headed back to the restaurant for breakfast.
 The hotel offers a continental breakfast and hot options.
 There is the traditional English breakfast as well as some more unusual dishes.
 I had grilled kippers with lemon, black pepper and butter and Laura had smoked haddock, wilted seasonal greens and a poached egg.
 Yum!